MAZterXP/testwolf/README.md

        (note: enabling these quirks will cause the automap to mark blocked doors as closed instead of open unless the blocked door is visible from the player's first-person viewpoint)

-  256: disable sound enhancements; this reverts to the original behavior where sound effects are
+  256: disable sound enhancements, re-enabling the following sound quirks:
+       - the distance attenuation range of audible sound is set to 8 tiles (instead of 15)
-       quickly dropped when higher-priority sounds override them (notably, gunshots and door opening/ closing could get completely muted if an enemy reacts at the exact same time), and the distance attenuation range of audible sound is set to 8 tiles (instead of 15)
+       - sound effects are quickly dropped when higher-priority sounds override them (e.g., gunshots and door sounds will get completely muted if an enemy reacts at the exact same time)
+       - doors that are re-opened while they are currently closing will not play the open-door sound
+       - on SB pro, the pushwall sound is non-positioned (i.e., it will play at full volume even while you walk away from it)
+       - on PC Speaker digitized sound, doors will also use digitized sound effects (which will sound garbled due to the speaker's limitations)

   ```
   For example, to mimic the vanilla game's behavior when they were run on a Pentium (or faster) system, specify COMP 511 (e.g., WOLF3DCM COMP 511).
 On the other hand, COMP 510 (or COMP -1) disables the 3-tile pushwall move, which is ideal for completionists who wish to retain all other engine quirks.